Discovering Distinctive "Semantics" in Super-Resolution Networks: Diving into the Deep Degradation Representations of SR Networks

+Previously, we have elaborated the deep degradation representations in CinCGAN, SRGAN and SRResNet.
+Nevertheless, we further discover that not arbitrary SR network structure has such a property.
+To be specific, we find two crucial factors that can influence the learned representations: i) image global residual (GR), and ii) generative adversarial learning (GAN).

-\textbf{Global Residual Learning vs. Plain Learning.} We train two SRResNet-like networks, one of which has a global residual (GR) path and the other does not, as shown in Fig. \ref{fig:architectures}.
-Specifically, SRResNet-wGR learns the image residual through deep networks and adds it to the bilinearly upsampled input, while SRResNet-woGR directly learns to predict the final result from the input.
-Again, DIV2K \cite{DIV2K} dataset is used for training, where the LR inputs are downsampled by bicubic interpolation from HR images as in most literatures.
+\textbf{Global Residual.} We train two SRResNet networks -- SRResNet (with global residual) and SRResNet-woGR (without global residual), as shown in Fig. \ref{fig:architectures}.
+The two architectures are both common in practice \citep{vdsr, espcn}.
+DIV2K \citep{DIV2K} dataset is used for training, where the LR images are bicubic-downsampled and clean.
 Readers can refer to the supplementary file for more details.

-Similar to the analysis techniques in Sec. \ref{sec:srsemantics}, after testing on three datasets, we first obtain the deep features extracted from different layers of the networks and then use t-SNE for visualization analysis.
-Results are shown in Fig. \ref{fig: SRResNet}.
+After testing, the feature visualization analysis is shown in Fig. \ref{fig: SRResNet}.

-From the experimental results, we can draw the following important observations: 1) For MSE-based SR method, global residual learning (GR) is essential for producing discriminative feature representations on degradation types.
-To be specific, the features in ``ResBlock16'' of SRResNet-wGR have shown distinct discriminability, where the clean, blur, noise data are clustered separately.
-On the contrary, SRResNet-woGR shows no discriminability on such degradations even in deep layers.
-This phenomenon reveals that global residual has a paramount impact on the learned feature representations.
-It is inferred that learning the global residual could remove most of the content information of input image and make the network concentrate more on the contained degradation, thus the learned representations are discriminative.
-In Sec. \ref{sec:feature_map}, this claim is also corroborated by visualizing the feature maps: with GR, the learned feature maps tend to contain less information of image content (e.g., shape and structure).
-2) As the network deepens, feature representations of SRResNet-wGR become more separable and discriminative.
-Note that this is similar to the discriminability of the feature representations in the classification network (Sec.\ref{sec:difference}), except that the representations here are discriminative to the degradation types.
-Note that VDSR \cite{vdsr} first introduces GR into SR, but with a different purpose as our paper.
-In VDSR, GR is mainly proposed for fast convergence and better SR results.
-It does all testing on clean data.
-We discover/interpret the function of GR from another perspective: when receiving different degraded inputs, GR can help the network extract more degradation-related features without prior data/labels that are involved with degradation information.
+The results show that for MSE-based SR method, GR is essential for producing discriminative representations on degradation types.
+The features in ``ResBlock16'' of SRResNet have shown distinct discriminability, where the clean, blur, noise data are clustered separately.
+On the contrary, SRResNet-woGR shows no discriminability even in deep layers.
+This phenomenon reveals that GR has a paramount impact on the learned feature representations.
+It is inferred that learning the global residual could remove most of the content information and make the network concentrate more on the contained degradation.
+This claim is also corroborated by visualizing the feature maps in the supp.